ang037/DP-HLS/README.md

 ## <a name="results"></a> Results

-Currently our code performs local sequence alignment using Smith Waterman algorithm with affine gap penalty.
+Currently our code performs local sequence alignment using Smith Waterman algorithm with affine gap penalty (we do not perform traceback now.
+Support for traceback will be added soon)

 **HLS Tool**: Xilinx Vitis HLS<br>
 **Device**: Zynq UltraScale+ MPSoC (xczu7ev-ffvc1156-2-i) <br>